 Other routes would simply not be possible to operate as non-stop services to/from Dubai with a full payload.
 For example, in 2019 Emirates launched its Mexico City-Dubai route via Barcelona (after a bit of a fight with Aeromexico) because of the high altitude of Mexico City’s airport.
 None of Emirates’ planes would be able to fly all the way from Mexico City to Dubai with a full payload.

 In some cases, it’s a bit of both.
-Emirates would not be able to fly from Bogota to Dubai non-stop, so this new route operates via Miami.
+Emirates would not be able to fly from Bogota to Dubai non-stop, so that route operates via Miami.
 There’s also huge passenger and cargo demand between Miami and Bogota, so Emirates gets to tap into that as well.

 Booking a seat using Qantas Frequent Flyer points